pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 }
 ```

-We can see that information that can help us identify the exact transaction is stored in `transaction_id` field.
-We need the `lt` field from it to understand which transaction happened earlier and which happened later.
+The `transaction_id` field contains details that help us identify the specific transaction.
+We need the `lt` field to determine the chronological order of transactions.

-The information about the coin transfer is in the `in_msg` field.
-We'll need `value` and `message` from it.
+The coin transfer details are stored in the `in_msg` field.
+We will need the `value` and `message` fields from it.

 Now we're ready to create a payment handler.

 ### Sending API requests from code

-Let's begin with importing the required libraries and our two previous files: `config.py` and `db.py`.
+Let's start by importing the necessary libraries and our previously created files: `config.py` and `db.py`.
 ```python
 import requests
 import asyncio